ChartsCSS/ChartsCSS.org/src/components/legend.md

 ## Legend Orientation

 By default, legend dataset labels are vertically aligned and positioned beside the chart.
-To aligning legend dataset labels horizontally, use the `.legend-inline` class.
+To align legend dataset labels horizontally, use the `.legend-inline` class.
 This is usually used to position the legend above or below the chart.

 ```html
 <ul class="charts-css legend legend-inline">